imed-ghomari/roadmap-to-janna/website/docs/sidebar1/Processes/Use quran for healing.md

 step: ""
 ---

-Link to [Reciting the quran](docs/sidebar1/Initiatives/worship/Reciting%20the%20quran.md): recite the Quran (Fatiha) when ill by putting the hand on the place of affliction
+Link to [reciting the quran](docs/sidebar1/Initiatives/worship/reciting%20the%20quran.md): recite the Quran (Fatiha) when ill by putting the hand on the place of affliction